-There are SIX important elements to the International EB Awareness Week campaign:
+There are SEVEN important elements to the International EB Awareness Week campaign:

-2. Press Releases - see this page to download an older one (2013's to come!) - customize it if you are an EB organization, and seek to promote IEBAW through media opportunities.
+2. Press Releases - see this page to download an older one (2013 to come very soon!) - customize it if you are an EB organization, and seek to promote IEBAW through media opportunities.

-3. Public Service Announcement - 2011's PSA featured popular actress Courteney Cox.
+3. Public Service Announcement - In 2011, we ran a global PSA featured popular actress Courteney Cox.
 Many TV stations will air PSA's for free for charitable organizations.
 Try to use local celebrities to help you get the word out, if you can.
+Even if you can't, use YOUR story as the foundation and contact the media, tell them why awareness is important, tell them what you need, ask them to help you get your EB story out there in the public eye - it CAN be done.

-4. Posters - see some older-version global posters below (2013 to come!), in two styles (horizontal and vertical), and in low resolution for emailing, and high resolution for printing large posters to get the word out about IEBAW.
-If you don't see your country represented, email Gena and ask for your country to be added in order to promote EB awareness where you are!
+4. Posters - for several years, we have had continued to update a global poster to create awareness.
+This year's is below, in low resolution for emailing and high resolution for printing.
+If you don't see your country represented in the photos, email Gena and ask for your country to be added in order to promote EB awareness where you are!

 5. Projects - for those of you who are holding awareness and fundraising events, please click around the site to see the various resources available, no matter what your project might be to raise money for EB research!

-6. Merchandise - new IEBAW and EB Day merchandise will be available online.
-You can have it shipped ANYWHERE GLOBALLY.
-ALL proceeds to DEBRA International for EB research and the development of global "best practices."
+6. Merchandise - in the past, we have had IEBAW and EB Day merchandise available online.
+Merchandise will be available again in 2014.
+ALL proceeds from merchandise available at this website will go to DEBRA International for EB research and the development of global "best medical practices."

 INTERNATIONAL EB AWARENESS WEEK... is an important time of the year for ALL charitable organizations who help those affected by EB.
 This is the ONLY week-long time-frame EACH YEAR when our charitable organizations, people with EB, EB families and EB advocates, can use a global PR campaign to promote THEIR objectives, whether it is to make connections and increase an organization's membership, support existing members with special programs, raise funds that are vitally needed for EB research, or simply to get more support from policy-makers and medical professionals.
 Proclamations made by policy-makers and highlighted in the media draws attention to your nonprofits, and creates a greater global understanding of the challenges of EB.
 Awareness begets many positive outcomes, as long as it is fact-based, and avoids portraying people with EB as "victims."
 Please use this campaign for your own "Compassion in ACTION" tool in 2013!
 Adopt it and make it your own.

-At the core of our global strategy is a targeted and sustained outreach campaign, already underway in many countries where there are DEBRA national organizations, and grassroots DEBRA start-up groups like those in Abu Dhabi, Iran, Vietnam and Trinidad & Tobago.
+At the core of our global strategy is a targeted and sustained outreach campaign, already underway in many countries where there are DEBRA national organizations, and grassroots DEBRA start-up groups like those in Libya, Abu Dhabi, Pakistan, Algeria, and Trinidad & Tobago, as well as Associate members like those in Iran and Vietnam.
 Please devote some of YOUR time to this outreach.
 Even if you only have one hour a week, your energies can help!
 The job?
 To request INTERNATIONAL EB AWARENESS WEEK proclamations from policy-makers in your country, thereby creating EB awareness.
 To participate is easy - just gather up the tools provided here, and get writing!
 Remember the words of Margaret Mead: "Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has."

 AND JUST WHAT IS EPIDERMOLYSIS BULLOSA?